So, you’re cooking a steak and you’re not sure exactly how you want to prepare it. Have you ever considered blue steak?

-You may have heard that steak needs to be cooked to a certain internal temperature to kill bacteria.
+You may have heard that steak needs to be cooked to a certain internal temperature to kill harmful bacteria.
 This is only partially true.
-Any bacteria that may come into contact with a piece of steak can only infect the surface because of how thick beef is (it isn’t as easy for bacteria to penetrate like it can chicken and turkey).
+Any bacteria that may come into contact with a piece of steak can only infect the outer surface because of how thick beef is (it isn’t as easy for bacteria to penetrate like it can chicken and turkey).
 Thus, searing all surfaces thoroughly will kill any bacteria.

 But, you also need to obtain your beef from a reputable source such as a butcher.
 It is not safe to make blue rare steaks with the cuts available at the grocery store.